Portland, Oregon CE Conference

 We believe that you need free time to relax and allow this education to sink in.
 For that reason, our lectures will take place Fri/Sat/Sun mornings so you have ample time each day to get out and enjoy the unique charm of Portland, go wine tasting, ride a bike or go hike up a waterfall.
 The days are wonderfully long in June at this Northern latitude.
 On Friday and Saturday evenings, there will also be (optional) social get togethers for attendees and their guests at a different local brewery each night.
 We believe that the relaxed mind is a more focused mind, and that the more focused mind is more apt to learn and retain.

 The continuing education will take place at the historic Kennedy School in Northeast Portland.
 This historic neighborhood school was lovingly restored and converted into a hotel and meeting space with restaurants, brewery and a delightful large outdoor heated spa on site.
 It is a place that must be seen to be believed and we could not be happier to provide continuing education there.
-The hotel at the the Kennedy School is holding a limited number of rooms for our conference attendees.
+The hotel at the Kennedy School is holding a limited number of rooms for our conference attendees.
 You are welcome to stay anywhere you choose of course but if you would like to book a room at the Kennedy School you can find pricing info and do so here.
+There is not a special discounted rate for the conference, but they are holding a limited number of rooms for our attendees (since they do sell out) so if rooms are not available to book online at this link you can call them directly and mention that you are with the Vet Lectures conference.
 If you wanted to stay near the Kennedy School in a efficiency or small house I would check airbnb listing for Northeast Portland which will give you a selection of neighborhoods near the Kennedy School (5736 NE 33rd Ave, Portland, OR 97211).
 Wherever you stay, this weekend may be the best time you ever have at work.